kirbydesign/designsystem/.github/CONTRIBUTING.md

 A lot of comments and requests for change during review of a pull request can sometimes feel demotivating.
 The good self-review can save yourself and the reviewer from frustrations during peer review.

-The code review process has a better chance of going smooth if you conduct a self-review before opening the pull request and marking it _Ready for review_.
-Removing gravel in the road helps keeping code review focused and unnecessary discussions can be avoided.
+A self-review removes gravel in the road, leading to a smooth and focused code review - while avoiding unnecessary discussions.
+It should be done before the pull request is published and marked as _Ready for review_.

 #### Unrelated changes